 Millions of Americans are Concerned About Pension Security

-According to the Bureau of Labor Statistics, nearly a quarter of all workers in the US participate in a pension program.
-That number includes 15% of private sector workers and 74% of government workers at the state and local level.
-The median private pension amount received is just over $9,000 a year, while the median government pension amount ranges from $17,500 to $22,100 a year.
+According to the Bureau of Labor Statistics, 21% of all workers in the U.S. participate in a pension program.
+That number includes 12% of private sector workers and 76% of government workers at the state and local level.
+The median private pension amount received is just over $9,000 a year, while the median government pension amount is just over $22,000 a year.
 Those numbers include many workers who have earned only partial benefits.

 Pension plan cuts, such as those allowed under the MPRA mentioned earlier, mean millions of workers will not receive the benefits they thought they would.
 This situation makes public awareness more important than ever.